casper-network/ceps/text/0021-state-pruning-and-fast-syncing.md

 The "fast" part of fast-syncing, as compared to the status quo, is realized from two factors, namely

 * **side-loading** data from outside the network through external sources and
-* **transfering** state, namely trie-store state, which is currently not transferrable at all.
+* **transferring** state, namely trie-store state, which is currently not transferable at all.

 ### Side-loading

 We create a common trait for Blocks, Deploys or any other transferable object that states how it can be serialized and defines a hash function for its serialized representation, as well as a key to separate the hash space.
-As an example, a block whose hash is `5A4A55A8CA87B584960DCB0673DC1260292991EC6D2B8F214701B5224FB141D2` would be adressable as `blockv1_5A4A55A8CA87B584960DCB0673DC1260292991EC6D2B8F214701B5224FB141D2`.
+As an example, a block whose hash is `5A4A55A8CA87B584960DCB0673DC1260292991EC6D2B8F214701B5224FB141D2` would be addressable as `blockv1_5A4A55A8CA87B584960DCB0673DC1260292991EC6D2B8F214701B5224FB141D2`.
 The `blockv1` denotes a complete scheme, that is it also pins the serialization format.
 While it is not necessary to separate the hash value space to avoid collisions, the prefix allows for multiple representations, should the format of a serialization or an internal data structure change at some point.
 We refer to data structures that satisfy this condition as *objects* from here on out.

 **Note**: The defunct CEP3 proposed hashing the serialized representation of an object instead of the object itself, which makes it a lot easier for external stores to handle these, as integrity can be checked without deserializing first.
 However, hashing the internal object minimizes the impact on the existing codebase instead.